Filming in Maroondah application

 About filming in Maroondah

-A filming permit is required from from Maroondah City Council for all filming on Council owned land including:
+A filming permit is required from Maroondah City Council for all filming on Council owned land including:

 • parks